mui/material-ui/docs/src/pages/getting-started/support/support.md

 ### Supported versions

-The MUI Core has been 100% open-source (MIT) since the very beginning in 2014, and always will be.
+MUI Core has been open-source ([MIT](https://tldrlegal.com/license/mit-license)) since the very beginning, and always will be.
 Developers can ensure Material-UI is the right choice for their React applications through Material-UI's community maintenance strategy.
 The Material-UI team regularly ships new releases, bug fixes, and is very welcoming to community pull requests.

 Given the reality of time and resource constraints, as well as the desire to keep innovating, over time it becomes necessary to shift focus to newer versions of the framework ([our release schedule](https://material-ui.com/versions/#release-frequency)), while making the transition to newer versions as smooth as possible, including publishing migration guides such as [this one for v5](/guides/migration-v4/).
 The open-source community is always welcome to submit new features and bug fixes as well.